Erotica (album): Commercial performance

 Across Europe, Erotica sold 1.5 million copies in its first week, and reached the top of the European Top 100 Albums chart.
 In the United Kingdom, the album debuted at number two on the UK Albums Chart on October 24, 1992.
-It peaked and remained in that spot for three weeks, being held off the top by Simple Minds' greatest hits collection Glittering Prize 81/92, and a total of 38 weeks on the chart.
-The album was certified two times platinum on June 1, 1993, by the British Phonographic Industry (BPI) for shipments of 600,000 copies.
-In France, the album debuted at number one on the French Albums Chart on October 28, 1992, staying there for two weeks, then descending down the chart, selling a total of 250,000 copies by May 1993.
+It remained at that position for three weeks, held off the top by Simple Minds' greatest hits collection Glittering Prize 81/92, and spent a total of 38 weeks on the chart.
+The album was certified double platinum on June 1, 1993, by the British Phonographic Industry (BPI) for shipments of 600,000 copies.
+In France, the album debuted at number one on the French Albums Chart on October 28, 1992, stayed there for two weeks before descending the chart and selling a total of 250,000 copies by May 1993.
 In Germany, the album reached the top five on the Media Control Charts and was certified gold for shipments of 250,000 copies.
 In Italy, Erotica sold 250,000 copies in its presales.
-In Sweden, the album debuted in its peak of number six and spent only seven weeks on the chart.
-Similarly in Switzerland, Erotica peaked number five and was certified gold by IFPI Switzerland.
+In Sweden, the album debuted and peaked at number six and spent seven weeks on the chart.
+Similarly in Switzerland, Erotica peaked at number five and was certified gold by IFPI Switzerland.
 It also received a platinum certification in Spain and sold 150,000 units there as of 1993.
 350 copies were sold in Iceland during November 1992.

 In Australia, the album entered the ARIA chart at number 159, before climbing to number one in its second week, and was certified triple platinum by the Australian Recording Industry Association (ARIA) for shipments of 210,000 copies.
 It also reached the top five on the New Zealand Albums Chart.
 Erotica reached a peak of number five on the Japan Oricon Albums Chart, and received a double platinum certification from the Recording Industry Association of Japan (RIAJ) for shipping 400,000 copies.
-At the 7th annual Japan Gold Disc Awards, Madonna was awarded the RIAJ's Artist of the Year with sales totaling ¥844 million throughout the year, an equivalent of $6.5 million ($ million in dollars) Erotica was honored as 1993's Top Selling English Album by Radio Television Hong Kong (RTHK).
-Initial shipments of the album in Singapore were of 20,000 units, but quickly managed to sell 37,000 copies and became Warner Music's best-selling album of 1992 in Singapore.
+At the 7th annual Japan Gold Disc Awards, Madonna was awarded the RIAJ's Artist of the Year with sales totaling ¥844 million throughout the year, an equivalent of $6.5 million ($ million in dollars) Erotica was honored as 1992's Top Selling English Album by Radio Television Hong Kong (RTHK).
+Initial shipments of the album in Singapore totaled 20,000 units, but quickly sold 37,000 copies, becoming Warner Music's best-selling album of 1992 in Singapore.